MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-ManagementRoleAssignment.md

 ### -RoleAssignee
 The RoleAssignee parameter specifies the role group, assignment policy, user, or universal security group (USG) for which you want to view role assignments.
 If the RoleAssignee parameter is used, you can't use the Identity parameter.

-By default, the command returns both direct role assignments to the role assignee, and indirect role assignments granted to a role assignee through role groups or assignment policies.
+By default, the command returns both direct role assignments to the role assignee and indirect role assignments granted to a role assignee through role groups or assignment policies.

 If the name of the user or USG contains spaces, enclose it in quotation marks (").